Wil reviews his (updated) Specialized Chisel LTD

 - Specialized Power S-Works saddle weight – 159g (142mm width)

-Without going into ultra-exotica territory, many of those components are towards the lighter end in their respective categories.
+Without going into ultra-exotica territory, many of those components are indeed towards the lighter end in their respective categories.

 What do you love about this bike?